Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: System Model and Problem Formulation

-{Extensive studies have demonstrated that wireless EH is a nonlinear process that is influenced by the maximum saturation as well as the minimum sensitivity of the device's energy harvester} (see, i.e., \cite{XuGuLi} and \cite{ WangXiaHuangWu}).
-To avoid resource mismatch, a non-linear EH model is employed, and thus the harvested energy of the $n$-th BD can be expressed as
+Extensive studies have demonstrated that wireless EH is a non-linear process that is influenced by the maximum saturation as well as the minimum sensitivity of the BD's energy harvester (see, i.e., \cite{ WangXiaHuangWu,XuGuGaoLiWu}).
+To circumvent resource mismatches, a non-linear EH model is employed, and thus the harvested energy of the $n$-th BD can be expressed as